zhdk/tpf-client/README.md

   pd -rt -jack -inchannels 8 -outchannels 65 -nojackconnect \
      -jackname tpf-client -open tpf-client/tpf-client.pd

-Before connecting to the server, make sure to set a name in <Location>
+## Configure

+Before anything, open 'Settings' and configure the field 'server' and 'name'.
+If you don't know about a server, you can run your own (see https://gitlab.zhdk.ch/TPF/tpf-server for details).

+All parameters from the 'Settings' panel need to be configured prior to connecting to the server.
+Any changes will take only effect after a reconnection.
-and all parameters.
-The parameters sr (samplerate) and bs (blocksize) must be the same for all clients.
-The first connecting client defines the values of those parameters for the session.
-After configuring those parameters the client can connect to the server by clicking the top left button.
+The parameters 'samplerate' and 'blocksize' must be shared by all clients.
+An error is displayed, when a mismatch occurs.
+The first client joining a room sets those parameters for the lifetime of the room.
+The room exists as long as there are any clients connected to it.

+## Connect

+The client connects to the server by clicking the top left button.
 Blue indicates connection is established.
 Red indicates that some error occured.
 Check the message for the reason.
 Reasons for connection failure include samplerate or name conflict (configured name is already in use by someone else).

 Once connected, other endpoints appear in one of the 8 rows.
 In order to